Xilinx/ml-suite/docs/faq.md

 Xilinx has actually seen some networks perform better with fixed-point quantization.

-## Why is the compiler and quantizer not needed in examples classification
+## Why is the compiler and quantizer not needed in deployment examples

-The provided examples in ml-suite/examples/classification demonstrate how to execute an inference on an FPGA.
+The provided examples in ml-suite/examples/deployment_modes demonstrate how to execute an inference on an FPGA.
 The compiler, and quantizer steps have previously been ran by us!
-There is a ml-suite/examples/classification/data directory that holds important files:
+There is a ml-suite/examples/deployment_modes/data directory that holds important files:

 ```
 bryanloz@xsjprodvda8-162% ls -lart data